Biases in Machine Learning Models: Understanding and Overcoming Them

 March 21, 2025

 Machine learning (ML) has transformed various industries, including healthcare, finance, autonomous systems, and content recommendations.
+Artificial intelligence (AI) is the broader scientific field that encompasses machine learning, focusing on enabling machines to mimic human cognition and perform tasks autonomously.
 However, despite these advancements, ML models can inherit biases from the data they are trained on, resulting in unfair or inaccurate predictions.
 These biases can reinforce social inequalities, lead to misleading insights, and impact decision-making processes.

 Bias in ML occurs when a model consistently favors certain groups over others due to imbalanced, flawed, or misrepresented data.
+Here, 'bias' is used as a noun to refer to unconscious prejudice, systemic tendencies, or discrimination in cognitive and technical contexts.
+This is distinct from 'bias cut,' which refers to a diagonal cut across fabric in textiles and is not the focus of this article.
 Understanding and addressing bias is essential for developing fair, ethical, and responsible AI systems.
 This article will examine the different types of biases found in ML models and discuss effective strategies for mitigating them.

 What is Bias in Machine Learning?

-Bias in machine learning (ML) refers to systematic errors in a model’s predictions that occur due to issues in the training data, feature selection, or the design of the algorithm.
+Bias in machine learning (ML) refers to systematic errors in a model’s predictions (also known as systematic error) that occur due to issues in the training data, feature selection, or the design of the algorithm.
 This bias can lead to discriminatory outcomes, adversely impacting underrepresented groups.
+Cognitive biases, such as attribution bias, implicit bias, and self serving bias, can influence both human and algorithmic decision-making, leading to unfair outcomes.
 Biases may arise from:

 - Historical and social inequalities present in the training data.